Trial of An Offence Before a Court Session

 Section 232 may be asked to enter his defence and to present evidence in favour of it, to provide proof.

 Where the accused is asked to take any action to persuade witnesses to attend or to present any documents or material.
-Such individual shall be issued by the judge except for the purposes of vexation, delay, or failure to fulfill the purposes of law.
+Such individual shall be issued by the judge except for the purposes of vexation, delay, or failure to fulfil the purposes of law.

 Arguments